 Data in this node is out of date.
 While is is highly debatable how much B12 is needed to remain healthy, it is clear that the amount varies highly from person to person, and that some tests traditionally used for measuring B12 do not accurately measure the B12 accessible for use by our bodies.
 It is becoming widely recognized that the current recommended daily allowance is too low.

 IANAD, but it is safe to recommend a minimum daily intake of 10 micrograms a day.
-Vegans, vegetarians, and partial-vegetarians should take a supplement; while your body does store some B12, this stored B12 is not available for all necessary functions, and small but measurable ill-effects become apparent within a few months of beginning a reduce meat and/or dairy diet.
+Vegans, vegetarians, and partial-vegetarians should take a supplement; while your body does store some B12, this stored B12 is not available for all necessary functions, and small but measurable ill-effects become apparent within a few months of beginning a reduced meat and/or dairy diet.

 Please be aware that the majority of information you see on the internet is well out of date, and is often incorrect.
 Unfortunately, this is also true of the information given by many doctors.